custom-components/pyscript/info.md

 Under HACS -> Integrations, select "+", search for `pyscript` and install it.

-See the documentation if you want to install manually or install the latest unreleased version.
+See the documentation if you want to install pyscript manually.

 ## Configuration